/R E P E A T -- Media Advisory - Minister Wilkinson to make British Columbia Salmon Restoration and Innovation Fund announcement/

 /R E P E A T -- Media Advisory - Minister Wilkinson to make British Columbia Salmon Restoration and Innovation Fund announcement/ Français

 VANCOUVER, Aug.
-20, 2019 /CNW/ - The Minister of Fisheries, Oceans and the Canadian Coast Guard, the Honourable Jonathan Wilkinson, will make an announcement regarding the British Columbia Salmon Restoration and Innovation Fund.
-Minister Wilkinson will also provide an update on the Big Bar Landslide response operation.
+23, 2019 /CNW/ - The Minister of Fisheries, Oceans and the Canadian Coast Guard, the Honourable Jonathan Wilkinson, and a representative of the Government of British Columbia will make an announcement regarding the British Columbia Salmon Restoration and Innovation Fund.

 Media are invited to attend.
 The Minister will be available to take questions following the announcement.